imzqqq/chat/website/spec/content/client-server-api/_index.md

 ###### Application

-This is a Chat client which is embedded in another website, e.g. using iframes.
+This is a Matrix client which is embedded in another website, e.g. using iframes.
 These embedded clients are typically for a single purpose related to the website in question, and are not intended to be fully-fledged communication apps.